lschneiderbauer/fCWTr/README.md

   instruction set
 - Optional: OpenMP (and fftw built with [OpenMP support](https://www.fftw.org/doc/Usage-of-Multi_002dthreaded-FFTW.html))
-  - On Windows, OpenMP support is disabled since rtools decided to compile fftw without OpenMP support.
+  - On Windows, OpenMP support is disabled since rtools’ fftw is compiled without OpenMP support.
   - On Linux and MacOS the build scripts should automatically detect whether OpenMP support is available.